andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ## Why Terraform

-Terraform allows you to manage infrastructure in a uniform manner (standardization), while being able to automate changes and track changes across different cloud and infrastructure providers.
+Terraform allows you to standardization infrastructure management across your organization.
+It allows automation and tracking configuration changes across different cloud and infrastructure providers.
 Cloudflare's Terraform configuration options go far beyond provisioning a single Workers environment.
-You can go as far as manage your organization, employee access, API tokens, and more.
+You can manage DNS records, your organization, user account access, API tokens, and more.
 Personally, I was primarily interested in Terraform because of secret management.

-Let's be real, Terraform is definitely overkill for most weekend projects.
-However, one downside of `wrangler.toml` is that it doesn't accept environment variables to inject secrets.
+One downside of `wrangler.toml` is that it doesn't accept environment variables to inject secrets.
 As I want to build in public, I want to showcase my infrastructure configuration as code without leaking my Cloudflare Workers sensitive information (Workers secrets, account id, zone id).
 I didn't like the idea of adding `wrangler.toml` to `.gitignore`.

-I found that Terraform, especially in combination with [Terraform Cloud](https://www.hashicorp.com/products/terraform) and [HCP Vault](https://www.hashicorp.com/products/vault), offers a really great experience for secret management across your GitHub Actions, local development environments, and Terraform runs.
+Let's be real, Terraform is definitely overkill for most weekend projects.
+However, I found that Terraform, especially in combination with [Terraform Cloud](https://www.hashicorp.com/products/terraform) and [HCP Vault](https://www.hashicorp.com/products/vault), offers a really great experience for secret management across your GitHub Actions, local development environments, and Terraform runs.

 ## Set up Terraform